slviajero/tinybasic/README.md

 ## What's next

 More IoT functionality.
 More devices.
+Code cleanup.